apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 **After Operatorhub PRs are merged**, you will need to transfer those crd and csv files to the `master` branch, as we want all crd/csv files history on master, for future releases.
 Do not panic, there is a simple [job](https://rhba-jenkins.rhev-ci-vms.eng.rdu2.redhat.com/job/KIE/job/kogito/job/tools/job/kogito-operator-copy-manifests-files/) for that, with an associated [Jenkinsfile](https://github.com/kiegroup/kogito-cloud-operator/blob/master/Jenkinsfile.copy_csv_files).

+#### Docs release

+Once pipeline is finished, you need to release docs.
+For that, please ask on Zulip for anybody with rights to do it.

+#### Update the JIRAs

+You can now close the different JIRA issues regarding the release.

 #### Update nightly jobs with new release branch